Api reference

 merge_users_in_employment_component ¶

-Support function for the "merge user" procedure: change all employments that target user merge_from so that they
+Support function for the "merge user" procedure: change all employments and blocked movements that target user

-target user merge_into instead.
+merge_from so that they target user merge_into instead.

 This will change ALL employments for the user, including cancelled ones.
+This will change ALL blocked movements for the user (active and terminal).

 Note that this will NOT be notified to consumers.

-If logs is not None, strings describing the actions will be appended to it
+If logs is not None, strings describing the actions will be appended to it.

 Source code in components/employment/public/business_logic/actions/merge_users.py